-This is essential reading for courses in sport management, sport business sport policy, sport marketing or sport media and communications.
-It provides students, researchers and practitioners with the knowledge and skills to undertake qualitative research while deepening their understanding of how the social world can be perceived and interpreted through a particular theoretical lens.
+This is essential reading for courses in sport management, sport business, sport policy, sport marketing, sport media, and communications.
+It provides students, researchers, and practitioners with the knowledge and skills to undertake qualitative research while deepening their understanding of how the social world can be perceived and interpreted through a particular theoretical lens.

 Useful online materials include recommended readings and PowerPoint slides.